 What Does Wild Rice Taste Like?

 Wild rice has a slight nutty flavor, with some describing the flavor as tea like.
 It's chewy texture makes wild rice ideal for use in soups, stews, and stuffings, where the earthy flavor adds a delicious and hearty element to the dish.
-Depending on how long the wild rice is cooked for, it can have a bit of a chew when it is just starting to burst open, or become quite soft when cooked longer.

 Do You Have To Soak Or Rinse Wild Rice Before Cooking?

-Do you need to soak or pre-rinse prior to cooking wild rice?
+Do you really need to soak or pre-rinse prior to cooking wild rice?
 Yes and no. While rinsing the wild rice before cooking is always a good idea, soaking it is not required.
 Soaking the wild rice for 15 minutes can cut the cooking time in half, but it will also result in a softer, less textured end product.

 If cooking wild rice in the Instant Pot I recommend not soaking the rice to avoid over cooking it.